Souffle Omelets

 Update

 Chef Robert Reynolds left us in 2012.
-He was the founder of The Chef Studio in Portland and mentored many students in the U.S. and France for more than 30 years.
+He founded The Chef Studio in Portland and mentored many students in the U.S. and France for more than 30 years.

 📖 Recipe